ArmandMosescu/soc_design_and_planning_VSD/README.md

 # Day 3 — Design library cell using Magic Layout and ngspice characterization

-Firstly we will analyze an inverter cell design, the design can be found at:
+First we will analyze an inverter cell design, the design can be found at:

 ```bash
 https://github.com/nickson-jose/vsdstdcelldesign